GitRealHappy/GitRealHappy.github.io/pages/vip-tickets.md

 **VIP privileges include:**
 - Reserved seating in premium sections
-- Exclusive VIP networking session with speakers
+- Exclusive VIP networking dinner with speakers
 - Priority access for photos and autographs
 - VIP swag bag with exclusive items
 - Debrief webinars in the weeks following the convention